ismand95/MediaRenamer/README.md

 # MediaRenamer

 **DISCLAIMER: I developed this tool as one of my first Python projects, as it may be very buggy and incomplete.
-It is also very probably outside the bounds of the IMDb EULA and I can't really recommend it...**
+It is also very probably outside the bounds of the IMDb EULA.
+I don't recommend it's use to anyone.**

 This is a small tool to scrape meta-data of individual TV-Show seasons on IMDb and rename files in the working directory accordingly.